Withington, Gloucestershire, St Michael's Church

 The south chapel is almost entirely 14th century, with a Decorated window in the south wall.

 The chancel is interesting; the north window tapers to a point and is decorated with an inner pointed arch decorated with chevrons.
-Beneath the sill is an odd recess built to hold a small lead cistern for collecting rain water from exterior gutters.
+Beneath the sill is an odd recess built to hold a small lead cistern for collecting rainwater from exterior gutters.
 The water would be used to wash communion vessels.
 This type of recess is common in monasteries but rarely found in parish churches, where a straightforward piscina is much more common.

 The priest's door on the south wall is Norman.
 On the south side of the chancel is a very worn effigy of a priest, possibly dating to the 13th century.
-It was thought at one time that this effigy originally lay within the nave tomb recess, but a simple excercise in measurement shows that it won't fit within the recess.
+It was thought at one time that this effigy originally lay within the nave tomb recess, but a simple exercise in measurement shows that it won't fit within the recess.

 There are five mass dials; three under the south transept window, one on the south wall of the nave, and another to the left of the porch.